Medeah/passwordgen/README.md

 A basic add-on to quickly generate a password.
 Click the lock icon in the toolbar to copy a random password to the clipboard.

-To test: visit about:debugging#addons and click Load Temporary Add-on
+To test: visit about:debugging#addons and click Load Temporary Add-on.
+Then select the manifest.json file.

 To package: Create a zip file and rename it to .xpi.
 Then go here and submit it for signing: https://addons.mozilla.org/en-GB/developers/addon/passwordgenerator1/versions/submit/